England’s Medieval Game of Thrones

 But profanity overkill isn’t the only problem with the prose.
 There’s the leader of the small band, Loveday Talbot, remembering his “mantra,” knowing who “has his back” and there are people discussing how they should “play” a situation as they hit the beach in Normandy.
 This discordant dialogue had me on the alert for someone saying “Let’s do this thing.”
 It didn’t happen, but there was this priceless piece of defiance going into battle: “Let’s show them who we are.”

 It’s a shame that the writing isn’t better because Jones does a decent job of making you feel the heat and filth of the expedition of 15,000 men, along with the chaos of their landing and the brutality of combat.
 But sometimes it feels as if he’s reveling in the gore and grime.
-That gets tedious, and there’s way more phlegm, spit, shit and snot than the book needed.
+That gets tedious, and there’s way more phlegm, spit, shit, and snot than the book needed.

 One other aspect weighs the novel down: there’s a grotesque, drunken, slovenly, drug-addled, farting priest whose presence in the company is totally unnecessary.
 He adds nothing to the story and it’s a relief when he’s dead, though that takes over 250 pages to happen.
 It’s hard to care for him or any of the other characters in this book since they’re all one-dimensional and that even applies to Loveday himself.